 Some of our courses encourage trips outside of the campus.
 If you have a condition that affects your mobility you are advised to contact the Disability Officer.

-A politics science degree provides skills and knowledge which can equip students for a career in a number of fields such as economics, diplomacy, government or, non-governmental organisations, media, academic and law.
+A political science degree provides skills and knowledge which can equip students for a career in a number of fields such as economics, diplomacy, government or, non-governmental organisations, media, academia and law.